evanhackett/mp3-player-java/README.md

 Clicking on this button triggers the callback function `changSourceDir`.
 To implement this I had to learn about `JFileChooser`.
 I found the Oracle docs for Java Swing helpful: [How to Use File Choosers - docs.oracle.com](https://docs.oracle.com/javase/tutorial/uiswing///components/filechooser.html).

 The code is pretty straightforward.
 You set the file chooser to `DIRECTORIES_ONLY` mode to make sure the user can only select a directory (and not an individual file).
 Then you open the chooser dialog.
-If the user made a selection, we set instantiate a new `MusicOrganizer` with the chosen directory.
+If the user made a selection, we instantiate a new `MusicOrganizer` with the chosen directory.
 We then do some UI update stuff like refreshing the track list.

 ```java
 /**